The Xometry app works best with JavaScript enabled!

 For more information, see our guide on the types of silicone.

-Why Silicon Is Classified as a Metalloid
+Why is Silicon Classified as a Metalloid?

 This article discussed 7 key properties of silicone, presented the chemical and physical characteristics of the material, and showed the different common forms or types that are used in industry.